Hela (character): Fictional character biography

 Hela was born in Jotunheim, the land of the giants.
-She is the child of Odin (albeit a different incarnation who died during a previous Asgardian Ragnarok) and the giantess Angrboða.
+She is the child of Loki (albeit a different incarnation who died during a previous Asgardian Ragnarok) and the giantess Angrboða.
 When she came of age, Odin appointed her as the Goddess of the Dead, giving her rulership over the dead in the realms of Hel and Niflheim.

 Queen of Hel

 Hela often tried to expand her power to the dead who dwell in Valhalla as well.
 These attempts often brought Hela into conflict with Odin or his son Thor.
 She once appeared to Thor while he was on the verge of death after battling the Wrecker, who knocked a building onto him while he was depowered.
 She failed to tempt Thor into entering Valhalla, despite an image of one that dwelled there.

 Later, she stole a portion of the sleeping Odin's soul while he was on the Sea of Eternal Night due to Loki planning to take over Asgard, thus creating a powerful entity known as Infinity.
 Hela then unleashed Infinity upon the universe.
 Infinity even took control of Odin.
-Hela slew Thor, who was restored to life by the sacrifice of her servant, the Silent One.
-Hela was then slain by Odin to save Thor, but then returned to life by Odin after being convinced by Thor to restore the natural balance of life and death.
-Hela slew Thor after tracking him down by putting humans in danger, but restored him to life after Sif offered to die in his place.
+Hela killed Thor, who was restored to life by the sacrifice of her servant, the Silent One.
+Odin then killed Hela to save Thor, but then Odin returned her to life after Thor convinced him to restore the natural balance of life and death.
+Hela kills Thor again after tracking him down by putting humans in danger, but restored him to life after Sif offered to die in his place.

 Hela later battled the Olympian Death-god Pluto for the right to claim Odin's soul, as Odin had been killed by the monster Mangog.
 As a result, Hela restored Odin to life to prevent Pluto from claiming him.
-Some time later, Hela confronted Thor.
-Some time after that, she confronted Odin.
-She then plotted with Loki to bring about Ragnarök by slaying the god Balder then attacking Asgard.
+Hela plotted with Loki to bring about Ragnarök by killing the god Balder then attacking Asgard.
 She summoned Volla's spirit before this to tell her and Loki about Ragnarok, after which she prepared an army of monsters to attack Asgard.
 However Odin used his powers to prevent Balder dying.
 Later Balder was restored after the Asgardian's death and resurrection battling the Celestials.

-Hela then summoned the Valkyrie to aid in a war against Ollerus, while Hela encountered the other Defenders.
-Hela was then forced to join a conspiracy of Loki and Tyr against Odin.
-She also unwillingly entered an alliance with the death-gods of other Earth pantheons, joining their realms together to create a vast hell.
-As a result, she was destroyed and devoured along with other Death-gods by Demogorge, though it happened to her last, who was wakened by the joining, but was restored to life with Demogorge's defeat.